growdigital/groundwork-0.1.11/src/index.md

 Modular CSS frameworks like [inuitcss](https://github.com/inuitcss) and [BEM](https://en.bem.info) are fantastic and robust but they are built for BIG websites.

-I wanted a much simpler “boilerplate” for my own projects, hence Groundwork.
+I wanted a much simpler “boilerplate” for my own projects.

 ## Who is it for?

-Frontend developers and web designers who want a quick start with mnodular CSS to build relatively small websites.
+Frontend developers and web designers who want a quick start with modular CSS to build relatively small websites.